cowprotocol/cow-sdk/examples/cra/README.md

-# Example of CowSwap SDK usage
+# Example of CoW Protocol SDK usage

 ## How to start